umobi/UIContainer/README.md

 }
 ```

 Remember that Container and ContainerView have the same methods and life cycle.
-There are other methods you can override in the container, but the spacer and containerDidLoad are the most important.
 The containerDidLoad is called after the cycle end, and the container has mounted the view inside itself, but it has not been presented inside the parent view yet.

 ### 2. UIContainerCell